jozefvaclavik/docker_workshop/day_1/part_6/README.md

 You can see that we specify two services.
 First is `redis` that uses `redis:latest` image; another one is `ping` that contains `build` hash specifying dockerfile and context.
 It also depends on `redis` service; exposes port 4567 and sets two environment variables.

 ## Build
-Lets try to build it with `docker-compose build`.
+Lets try to build it with `docker compose build` ([docs: "docker compose build"](https://docs.docker.com/engine/reference/commandline/compose_build/).
 If all goes as expected, you should see similar output

 ```sh
 [+] Building 2.3s (9/9) FINISHED